-This recipe for Greek yogurt brulee though, was something I just through together on a whim.
+This recipe for Greek yogurt brulee though, was something I just threw together on a whim.
 It doesn’t require any shopping trips in search of special ingredients.
 It’s naturally gluten free and dare I say it, healthy.
 This is the recipe that brought down the house.

 I’ve served this healthy and easy version of creme brûlée at two separate brunches both to rave reviews.
 In addition, Pat and I eat it for our lazy morning breakfasts on the reg.

 So yes, it’s already pretty healthy, easy to make and naturally gluten free.
 The only thing was, my vegan friends were still missing out.

 That is, until now.
 A brand I already trust, Silk, just released a brand new dairy-free yogurt alternative.I was impressed by how smooth and creamy it was!
 I didn’t miss my usual recipe at all and I got to feel good about starting my day with a vegan recipe.
 As a bonus each serving has 6 grams of plant-powered protein and real fruit.
 It’s free of gluten, cholesterol, artificial flavors and colors.